smartcontractkit/external-adapters-js/bootstrap/README.md

 When several adapters use the same data provider with the same API Key, it's possible that Rate Limit issues appear.
 When this happens, next configuration can be provided:

-- `CACHE_RATE_CAPACITY`: Maximum requests per minute the provider lets the API Key make
+- `RATE_LIMIT_CAPACITY`: Maximum requests per minute the provider lets the API Key make
 - `API_KEY`: Data provider API Key
 - `GROUP_MAX_AGE` (optional): Time (ms) the adapter rate limit configuration will live in cache (2 hours by default)

-In order to enable this, `CACHE_RATE_CAPACITY` and `API_KEY` env vars need to be provided.
+In order to enable this, `RATE_LIMIT_CAPACITY` and `API_KEY` env vars need to be provided.
 If the data provider does not require `API_KEY`, please configure it with the same value in every adapter that makes use of this data provider.
 When enabled, Redis will act as central point of every adapter, storing the cost of each of them, understanding cost as the amount of requests that an adapter makes.
 The adapters with higher costs, will have a higher `maxAge` (will live longer in cache).
 API Key rate limit capacity needs to be provided, as it will be considered to calculate the `maxAge`.

 Only Redis will be effective for this solution.